The Wrong Way to Use Healing Magic: Light novels

 The series written by Kurokata began serialization online in March 2014 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Media Factory, who have published twelve volumes with illustrations by KeG between March 2016 and March 2020 under their MF Books imprint.
+It was later acquired by Media Factory, who have published twelve volumes with illustrations by KeG between March 25, 2016 and March 25, 2020 under their MF Books imprint.
 The light novel is licensed in North America by One Peace Books.

+A sequel light novel series by the same author and illustrator, titled The Wrong Way to Use Healing Magic Returns, began publication on December 25, 2023.